trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 * Voice Commands: Failure to recognize or correctly execute voice commands.
 * Control Functions: Issues with controlling music, navigation, or other functions via Bluetooth.

+> For some devices you will/might encounter on top additional device specific errors.
+Debugging these errors therefore involves several steps to identify and resolve the issue.

 ---